Government of Spain: mandatory formalities for foreigners.

 • Health insurance.

-• Proof of sufficient economic means to cover your studies and your stay.
+• Proof of sufficient financial resources to cover your stay and for the return to the country of origin.

 If the visa you have obtained for entry into Spain is for less than 180 days, you do not have to go to the Immigration Office.
-You will notice that on your visa, the Spanish diplomatic mission will have given you the NIE number (Número de Identificación de Extranjero), so your registration is already done.
-When you are asked for the NIE for any procedure in Spain, you will be able to give that number.
+The Spanish diplomatic mission will have already assigned you a Foreign National Identification Number / Número de Identidad de Extranjero (NIE) on your visa, so your registration is already complete.
+You can use this number to identify yourself for any procedures you need to carry out in Spain.

 Once in Spain, if your study period is going to be for more than 6 months, you must apply for a Foreigner Identity Card (TIE).

-If the visa you have obtained is a long term visa, that is, for more than 180 days, then you will have to request an appointment online at the immigration office in Granada to obtain your residence card or TIE (Tarjeta de Identidad de Extranjero), where your NIE (número de Identificación de Extranjero) will be printed.
+If the visa you have obtained is a long-term visa, i.e. for more than 180 days, then you will have to request an appointment online at the Immigration Office (Oficina de Extranjería) in Granada to obtain your residence permit or TIE (Tarjeta de Identidad de Extranjero), which will include your Foreign National Identification Number NIE (Número de Identidad de Extranjero).

-• Passport and visa: original and 2 photocopies of the pages with your passport number, visa and the entry stamp.
+• Passport and visa: Original and photocopies (x2) of the pages showing your passport number, visa and the entry stamp.

 • One recent passport-size colour photo on a white background.

-• OFFICIAL MOBILITY STUDENT CREDENTIAL (issued by the UGR) and enrolment document.
+• OFFICIAL INTERNATIONAL MOBILITY STUDENT CREDENTIALS (issued by the UGR) and enrolment document (resguardo de matrícula).

-Keep safely the proof of submission which you will be issued because it serves as a provisional residence card.
-The actual card will arrive approximately in one month and you will have to pick up your TIE at the same Office.
-You will have to make a new appointment to be attended: Select the province (Granada) and chose the option: POLICÍA-RECOGIDA DE TARJETA DE IDENTIDAD DE EXTRANJERO TIE.
+Keep the receipt/proof of payment you receive as it will act as your provisional residence card.
+The card itself will arrive approximately one month later, and you will have to pick it up at the same Immigration Office.
+To do so, you will need to make a new appointment: Select the province (Granada), select the Office (Oficina de Extranjería en Granada, San Agapito, 2) and choose the option “TRÁMITES POLICÍA NACIONAL – POLICÍA-RECOGIDA DE TARJETA DE IDENTIDAD DE EXTRANJERO TIE”.

 Imagen